mooorkey/Prosecutor-Relocation-Optimization/README.md

         ], 1],
 etc...
 ```
-This above matrix is what the cost matrix of prosecutor relocation look like and structured as follows:
+The code above is what the cost matrix of prosecutor relocation problem look like and structured as follows:
 - Priority Number: Indicate which worker should be assigned to a job first(1 is highest).
 - Rank: The current rank of the worker(maximum rank of 6).
 - Job: The jobId of worker current job.
-- Job Preferences List:
+- Job Preferences List: Each worker can choose up to 30 different job to relocate.
   - JobId: jobId of preferred job.
-  - Score: Appraisal/Satisfaction score(maximum score of 30, non-redundant).
+  - Score: Appraisal/Satisfaction score(maximum score of 30).
   - JobRank: The required rank of preferred job(maximum rank of 6).
 - Relocation Type: 0 for Normal Relocation, 1 for Promotion.
 We have to assign job to worker who's promoting first(assign to worker relocType 1 before 0).
 ```
 job_datas = [
 #  jobId, Name, Pos, [rank 1 ------------>6]
     [1, "Job1", "Pos1", [6, 5, 4, 1, 2, 1]],
     [2, "Job2", "Pos2", [1, 2, 3, 69, 5, 6]],